AxisCommunications/docker-compose-acap/README.md

 <!-- omit in toc -->
 # The Docker Compose ACAP application

-The Docker Compose ACAP application, from here on called the application, provides the means to run Docker on a compatible Axis device.
+The Docker Compose ACAP application, from here on called the application, provides the means to run rootless Docker on a compatible Axis device.
+In addition it bundles the docker CLI and the docker Compose CLI.

 <!-- omit in toc -->
 ## Notable Releases